 Unity's native integration with Google VR makes it easy to build Android applications for Daydream and Cardboard.
 The Google VR SDK for Unity provides additional features like spatialized audio, Daydream controller support, utilities and samples.

-Using the native integration requires the Daydream technical preview.
+Using the native integration requires the Unity 5.6 beta.
 The Google VR SDK requires Unity 5.2.1 or later.

 Unity's native support for Google VR makes it easy to:

 - Begin a new VR Unity project from scratch

 - Adapt an existing Unity 3D application to VR